Genometric/MSPC/docs/quick_start.md

 - [Input file format](input.md)

-## Input
-MSPC takes as input a BED file for each replicate, each containing enriched regions (aka _peaks_) called with a permissive p-value threshold.
-The columns of the BED files should comply the field order defined on Ensembl:
-1. chrom;
-2. chromStart;
-3. chromEnd;
-4. name;
-5. score (p-value).

-The p-value needs to be in **-Log10(p-value)** format.
-More columns can be present, but they are not considered.

 ## Output
 MSPC outputs different classifications of peaks (e.g., stringent, weak, stringent-confirmed, weak-discarded) into merged and separated BED files.
 An output BED file contains all parsed information of a peak (i.e., chr, chromStart, chromEnd, name, and p-value) plus the combined significance and corresponding right-tail probability.
 An example is as follows: